LongJiAn99/PasarGo/README.md

 1. Chat function for buyer and seller to communicate
     1. Will be implemented using Firechat from firebase for real-time chat
-2. Option to find other interested buyers to
+2. Option to find other interested buyers to share delivery cost/group buy
     1. Will be built using html/css and React JS library
 3. Sellers can set a limit to the number of products and customers on group orders
     1. Will be built using html/css and React JS library